 I outlined the context of the project in its exhibition form to the group that included Jo Sutherst, Philip Singleton and Ashley Truckey.

 The feedback from Krishna was that she liked the landscape images which she felt were very strong.
 She felt that some of the portrait images did not hod their own when compared to the landscapes.
 There was a positive response on using the deckchairs to frame panels of an overall larger image and the decision to position the installation piece at the end of the gallery she felt made sense.
 Krishna asked if people would be able to sit on the chairs.
-I explained that I was not intending to print on to canvas which would allow people to sit on the chairs.
+I explained that I was not intending to print on to canvas that would allow people to sit on the chairs transforming them to having a dual purpose of piece of art and a functional item.
 The whole premise is the chairs are lent against the wall showing that their use for the day is over.

 Philip suggested that the text for the exhibition should be organised in multiple columns to make it easier to read.
 This is something that I need to consider and test before send the graphics to the printers.